britram/hugo-svbc/content/blog/010-and-time.md

 ## How is it, then?

 Dark but crisp.
 The Kölsch yeast gives it a definite ale character, but it's not too... kölschy.
-Next up is an experiment with the same grain bill but different hops and yeast.